HSF/hsf.github.io/_gsocproposals/2020/proposal_CMS-Monitoring.md

-central services for authentication, workload management, data management, databases, etc. To properly operate and maintain this infrastructure we rely on various open-source monitoring tools, including ElasticSearch, Kafka, Grafana stack used by central CERN MONIT infrastructure, Prometheus, AlertManager, VictoriaMetrics software components used by the experiment, as well as custom solution like GGUS WLCG, ServiceNow ticketing systems.
+central services for authentication, workload management, data management, databases, etc. To properly operate and maintain this infrastructure we rely on various open-source monitoring tools, including ElasticSearch, Kafka, Grafana stack (used by central CERN MONIT infrastructure), Prometheus, AlertManager, VictoriaMetrics software components (used by the experiment), as well as custom solutions like GGUS WLCG or ServiceNow ticketing systems.

-On daily basis these CMS computing infrastructure may produce significant amount of information about various anomalies, interminent problems, outages as well as undergo through scheduled maintance.
+On daily basis these CMS computing infrastructure may produce significant amount of information about various anomalies, interminent problems, outages as well as undergo scheduled maintance.
 Therefore the amount of alert notifications and tickets our operational teams should handle is very large.
 We're working towards Operataional Intellignet System which aiming to detect, analyse, and predict anomalies of the computing environment, to suggest